KEILKRAFT K6 RESTORATION

 We decided to start with dismantling the original piston assembly and manufacturing a new con rod and piston.

 Here's the new piston blank all ready for final machining to size.
-We have replaced the riveted together multi piece setup in favour of the much more user friendly pressed in con rod set up.
+We have replaced the riveted together multi piece setup in favour of the much more user friendly pressed in gudgeon pin set up.

 Here is the cylinder liner all cleaned and rebored ,lapped and ready for the new piston assembly to be final fitted and reassembled onto the rest of the engine.